Parameter-wise co-clustering for high-dimensional data: Gaussian-Based Clustering for High Dimensional Data

 \subsection{High Dimensional Clustering Techniques}

-Although the Gaussian mixture model is widely used, problems arise when moving to high dimensional datasets.
-The main impact of dimensionality is the number of parameters present in the component covariance matrices $\matsig_g$ which is quadratic in the dimension, see \eqref{eq:npgaussmix}.
-Therefore many methods try to first impose parsimonious constraints on $\matsig_g$.
-A detailed background on this can be found in \cite{bouveyron14}.
+Although the Gaussian mixture model is widely used, problems arise when the data dimensionality $p$ increases.
+The main contribution to the number of free parameters is through the component covariance matrices $\matsig_g$.
+Therefore, as a starting point, many methods try to impose parsimonious constraints on $\matsig_g$.
+A detailed background is presented by \cite{bouveyron14} and \cite{mcnicholas16b}.